preciousproject/precious-simulator/README.md

 ## App Events

-In the following section are all events explained, which are emitted by **Precious**.
-They can be triggered by the `send status message` menu in the generals tab.
+In the following section all events are explained, which are emitted by **Precious**.
+They can be triggered by the `send status message` menu in the generals tab and mirror functionality usually available in a native environment.

 ### close

-The close event can be hooked by setting the `Precious.onclose` function property, allowing to do some cleanup before the app is closed.
+The close event can be retreived setting the `Precious.onclose` function property, allowing to do some cleanup before the app is closed.
 After this event the app isn't visible anymore.

 ```javascript